wardbox/roke/README.md

-Roke is a comprehensive starter template for full stack Wasp applications, featuring a modern UI toolkit built with Tailwind CSS, shadcn/ui components, and Framer Motion animations.
-The template provides you a solid foundation for building full-stack web applications with best practices and commonly used patterns.
+Roke is a comprehensive starter template for full stack Wasp applications, featuring a modern UI toolkit built with Tailwind CSS, shadcn/ui components, and Motion animations.
+This must-have starter template provides a solid foundation for building full-stack web applications with best practices built-in.

 ## Key Features